Guernica: In Response

 - 1 min read

-In 2023, my collaborative partner Hannah Fairweather and I were are invited to install at The Mint Museum Randolph, as part of the exhibit Picasso’s Landscapes: Out of Bounds.
+In 2023, Hannah Fairweather and I were are invited to install at The Mint Museum Randolph, as part of the exhibit Picasso’s Landscapes: Out of Bounds.

-We printed large format media photos of protests and wartime in recent years from around the world.
+We printed large format media photos (thanks to The Light Factory) of protests and wartime in recent years from around the world.
 The images swayed on wire amidst folds of fabric and yarn, resembling layers of muscle, blood, and innards.
 Everything was fixed to wires every 12 inches into the corner of the gallery, so you could see into the depth of the work.

-Hannah created a series of panels made of the same fabric, as well as chicken wire and wood.
+Hannah created a series of panels made of fabric, as well as chicken wire and wood.
 For more details see her statement https://www.instagram.com/hannahmfairweather/

 This installation was quietly the last project we did under the name Brand the Moth.